Single Sign-On (SSO)

 API

-To configure multiple email domains using the CAST AI API, use the Create organization SSO connection endpoint.
+To configure multiple email domains using the Cast AI API, use the Create organization SSO connection endpoint.
 Include all additional email domains in the additionalEmailDomains array of the request body:

 {